Swenson Red

 The Swenson Red is a firm, meaty red table grape with a unique fruity flavor with strawberry notes.
 This was the first grape released from the breeding efforts of Elmer Swenson, and is a favorite among grape breeders and hobbyists.
 Though it is known as a red, its actual color changes depending on climate.
 In cooler areas it will be blue, and in very warm areas it will be a translucent green.
 This is because many pigments inherited from Vitis vinifera only set during relatively cool weather.

-Swenson Red is one of many successful cold hardy grape crosses involving the parent Minnesota 78.
+Swenson Red is one of many successful cold-hardy grape crosses involving the parent Minnesota 78.
 The pollinator parent for the cross is Seibel 11803 (Rubiland).
-Swenson Red has a female sibling named ES417 which has very similar characteristics which is a likely candidate for further breeding.
+Swenson Red has a female sibling named ES417 which has very similar characteristics and is a likely candidate for further breeding.